 It’s time for a two-stop beer tour — three stops if you’re a cider fan and you take a cab or turn the car keys over to a friend.
 Start at Resolution Brewing Co.
 (3024 Mountain View Drive).
 The Tent City Saison or any porter on tap at the moment will keep you happy.
 Get a T-shirt here; the logo is good stuff.
 The next pour: Anchorage Brewing Co.
 (148 W. 91st Ave.), which has a totally chill outdoor hangout spot that’s a local favorite, or Cynosure (144 E. Potter Drive, Unit E), which focuses on Belgian-style ales.
 Then there’s that cider (gluten-free if that’s your thing) at Anchorage’s first and only cidery: Double Shovel Cider Co.
 (502 W. 58th Ave., Units C and D)

 Head back downtown for a dinner of shared plates (or, OK, you can smack hands away from your favorites) at Crush Wine Bistro (328 G St.).
-You can go full Alaska here — perhaps the AK Nicoise followed by the salmon congee?
-Or mix it up with deviled eggs that any party giver would want to conjure up for their next shindig.
-Always start with the baked polenta.
+You can go full Alaska here — perhaps the AK Nicoise followed by the salmon congee (or any other seafood specials on the night’s menu)?
+Always start with the crispy polenta.
 Always.
 As the name gives away: Wine is a thing here.
 A serious thing.
 Go with a flight.
-(You're on vacation.
+(You’re on vacation.
 You can spring for a cab or a Lyft.)

 Grab a coffee from Kaladi Brothers Coffee at New Sagaya (900 W. 13th Ave.) to sip while you wait in line a few blocks away at Fire Island Rustic Bakeshop (1343 G St.).
 You’ll appreciate the time to ponder the offerings, because there is a lot of goodness — both sweet and savory — to take in.
 If you lean sweet, go scone.
 Savory?
 A breakfast sandwich.
 No, wait.
 The focaccia with whatever delicious is layered on it that day.
 No, wait.
 A savory scone!
 You get the idea.
 Whatever you choose, get a few chocolate chip cookies to go.